ayyappanvr/Centile-chart-for-birthweight-by-gestational-age-A-statistical-approaches/README.md

 A centile chart is used as a screening tool in the identification of fetuses or newborns as small, appropriate, or large for a specified GA, based on specified centiles on a reference chart.

 ### Aim
-This paper described or demonstrated statistical approaches used to construct a centile chart of birthweight according to each gestational week.
+To describe or demonstrate statistical approaches used to construct a centile chart of birthweight according to each gestational week.

 ### Statistical Approaches
 1. Cubic polynomial regression